 “I’m a desert rat who loves red rocks and technical riding”.

-This is a typical understatement from our Co-Owner Ross Schnell.
+This is a typical understatement from our store owner Ross Schnell.
 Ross has been riding and racing bikes his whole life.
 He was the Colorado State BMX champion in 1991.
-He is a long time sponsored pro with Trek Bikes.
+He was a long time sponsored pro athlete with Trek Bikes.
 He won the 2008 All-Mtn World Championships, and the 2009 World Single Speed Championships.
 Ross is freakishly fast on a bike, up or down.
-He's also one of the nicest, most humble pro athletes you'll ever meet.
-Ross' role here at Over The Edge is to promote our store by doing what we all love to do- RIDE BIKES! http://rossschnell.com/
+He’s also one of the nicest, most humble pro athletes you’ll ever meet.
+Ross’ role here at Over The Edge is to promote our store by doing what we all love to do- RIDE BIKES! http://rossschnell.com/

 Favorite Ride: “The Ribbon” to “Free Lunch” to “Holy Cross” @ Lunch Loops

 The bike I ride: Trek Remedy

 Best nickname: “Rad Ross”, from the 80’s BMX days

 Favorite food: Nutella, or pizza from the Hot Tomato!

 Favorite quote: “Whether you think you can or think you can’t, you’re right” Henry Ford

 If I weren’t here, I’d be… Somewhere else!

 What takes you over the edge: